 What Is CRP and Why Is It Important?

 CRP stands for C-reactive protein, a substance released into the bloodstream in response to inflammation.
-Unlike symptoms that come and go, CRP levels rise and fall predictably with inflammatory activity.
+Unlike symptoms that come and go, CRP levels rise and fall in a predictable pattern with inflammatory activity.

-To understand crp test means, think of CRP as a biological alarm.
-When tissues are injured or infection is present, CRP production increases rapidly, often within hours.
+To understand what CRP test means, think of CRP as a biological alarm.
+When tissues are injured or infection is present, CRP production increases rapidly — often within hours.

 What Is CRP Blood Test and How Is It Done?

-If you’re wondering what is CRP test, it is a simple blood test at home that measures the concentration of C-reactive protein in the blood.
+If you’re wondering what is CRP test, it is a simple blood test at home or in-clinic that measures the concentration of C-reactive protein in the blood.

 Key Features of the CRP Test: